jonyjalfon94/python-poetry-docker-example/README.md

-# Poetry managed Python FastAPI application with Docker multi-stage builds
+# Poetry managed Python FastAPI application with Docker multi-stage builds!!

 ### This repo serves as a minimal reference on setting up docker multi-stage builds with poetry